+The entire point of a baby, adoption or new child shower is to shower the parent(s) to be with gifts to help them with this big life change.
+Gifts can be from the registry or be something you choose off registry or even something you make.
 Some people are stumped about what to give at a baby shower and are grateful for the guidance a gift registry provides.
-Others are gifted with creative talents and hand-knit baby blankets or make other keepsake gifts that are cherished for years.
-Some people have “signature” baby gifts that they enjoy giving, such as engraved silver cups or picture frames.
+Others have creative talents and can hand-knit baby blankets or make other keepsake gifts that are cherished for years.
+Some people have "signature" baby gifts that they enjoy giving, such as engraved silver cups or picture frames.

-Gift registries are intended to make life easier for guests and the honoree—no more duplicate gifts, no more guessing about color palates and one stop shopping, wrapping and even shipping if necessary.
+Gift registries (like myregistry.com - which is one of the easiest to use) are intended to make life easier for guests and the honoree—no more duplicate gifts, no more guessing about color palates and one stop shopping, wrapping and even shipping if necessary.
 However, gift registries are not marching orders.
-Just as a shower hosts can’t command guests in a shower invitation: “Remember, Alexis needs baby clothes and cloth diapers,” no one can force a guest to purchase a gift from the gift registry.
+Just as a shower hosts can't command guests in a shower invitation: "Remember, Alexis needs baby clothes and cloth diapers," no one can force a guest to purchase a gift from the gift registry.